 Utah Judicial Council

 The Utah Judicial Council is the policy-making body for the judiciary.
-It has the constitutional authority to adopt uniform rules for the administration of all the courts in the state.
-The Council also sets standards for judicial performance, court facilities, support services, and judicial and non-judicial staff levels.
+It has the constitutional authority to adopt uniform rules for the administration of all court levels.
+The Council also sets standards for judicial performance, court facilities, information technology, support services, and judicial and non-judicial staff levels.

-The Council consists of fourteen members.
+The Council consists of thirteen members.
 The Chief Justice of the Supreme Court chairs the Council.
-The other members include: a Supreme Court Justice; a judge of the Court of Appeals; five District Court judges; two Juvenile Court judges; three Justice Court judges; a state bar representative; and the State Court Administrator, who serves as secretariat to the Council.
-The judges serve three-year terms, and the state bar representative also serves three years.
+The other members include: one Supreme Court Justice; one Court of Appeals judge; five District Court judges; two Juvenile Court judges; three Justice Court judges; and a state bar representative.
+The State Court Administrator serves as secretariat to the Council.
+The members serve three-year terms.

 - Utah Judicial Council History 1973-1997 - PDF

 - Utah Judicial Council History 1998-2010 - PDF

 The Judicial Council holds monthly meetings throughout the state.
 All Judicial Council meetings are open to the public.
 The meetings provide an opportunity for other branches of government, federal agencies, and citizens to have issues addressed by the judiciary.
 Individuals interested in appearing before the Council should contact the State Court Administrator.